 Is it expensive to live in Santiago de Chile?
 In a word: yes.
 OK, so prices aren’t anything like Switzerland, Angola or Japan, but salaries aren’t either.
+Personally I reckon the cost of living is high.

 We love it here in Santiago de Chile.
 It’s great for small kids, the climate is fantastic and I adore the laid back vibe.
 But the quality of life doesn’t match other expat destinations in terms of finances alone.